anttesoriero/FizzBuzz/README.md

 - Write a program that outputs integers 1 to user selected n.
 - For multiples of 3, output "Fizz" instead of the integer.
 - For multiples of 5, output "Buzz" instead of the integer.
+- For multiples of 15, output "FizzBuzz" instead of the integer.

 ## Languages Solved
 - [Python 3](FizzBuzz.py) (4 November 2019)